 Share as LTI

 Good news for anyone that distributes content to academic institutions!
 In addition to allowing you to share content as SCORM 1.2, SCORM 2004 or an AICC package, Content Controller’s latest release allows you to share content as an LTI tool provider.
+This update ensures you can build your content in a way that makes sense for you.

 Updated user roles and account access controls